-Dismissal, Suspension or Expulsion for Lack of Academic Progress or Honor Code Violations student may be dismissed, suspended or expelled from the University at the discretion of the Neeley School dean.
+Dismissal, Suspension or Expulsion for Lack of Academic Progress or Honor Code Violations

 Graduate students in the Neeley School must abide by the Honor Code.
 Students violating the Honor Code may be dismissed from individual courses with a grade of "F" for lack of academic progress or for conduct deemed to be contrary to the professional or ethical standards of a field.